Honeyguide: Profile and Information

 Honeyguide chicks kill the host’s hatchlings with their needle-sharp beaks right after hatching, just as cuckoo hatchlings do.

-The honey-guide mother ensures that her chick hatches first by brooding the egg internally for an extra day before laying so that it has a head start in development relative to the offspring of the hosts.
+The honey-guide mother ensures that her chick hatches first by brooding the egg internally for an extra day before laying so that it has a head start in development relative to the hosts’ offspring.

-In this way, the honeyguides end up hoarding all the food that the adopted bird parents bring to the nest.
+In this way, the honeyguides hoard all the food the adopted bird parents bring to the nest.

 Reproduction